Differentiated Instruction, Made Easy

 How was getting started on English Islands?

 I would say very very easy.
-I went over it with the kids once or twice and they were good to go.
-The only struggle I see sometimes with the kids is they’ll say it more than once really fast back to back, so I encourage them to slow down.
+I use it in small groups - I went over it with the kids once or twice and they were good to go.
+They love it, they never complain about it, they jump right on.
+The only struggle I see sometimes with the kids is they’ll get excited and say it more than once really fast, so I encourage them to slow down.

 How has English Islands helped?